 It does not tolerate low temperatures at all.
 This is why you should avoid potting them if you live in colder areas.

-In the summer, temperatures above 77° degrees Fahrenheit (25° C) are perfect.
+Summer temperatures above 77° degrees Fahrenheit (25° C) are perfect.

 In the winter, temperatures between 60° – 64° degrees Fahrenheit (15° – 18° C) are ideal.